 Should I be a limited company?

-Becoming Limited Company impacts the dates and information you will need to hold and submit for your business.
+Becoming a Limited Company impacts the dates and information you will need to hold and submit for your business.

 ‘Pros & Cons’ of becoming a Limited Company